JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 ### Setting a date

-Use calendar to set a date.
+Use a calendar to set a date.

 ![](input_date_picker.png){width="706"}

 ### Choosing a color

-Use color box to choose a color.
+Use a color box to choose a color.

 ![](input_colour_box.png){width="706"}